Andrew Smith Hallidie: Other activities

 Hallidie occupied many positions in San Francisco society.
 He served as a regent of the University of California from 1868 until his death, and as a trustee and vice-president of the San Francisco Mechanics Institute in 1864 and president from 1868 to 1877 and from 1893 to 1895.
-In 1873, Hallidie stood for election to the California State Senate, and in 1875 he stood for election as mayo] of San Francisco, but in both cases, he was defeated.
+In 1873, Hallidie stood for election to the California State Senate, and in 1875 he stood for election as mayor of San Francisco, but in both cases, he was defeated.

 Hallidie served as a trustee of the First Unitarian Church, and as its moderator in 1883 and 1884.
 He held memberships in the American Society of Inventors, American Geographical Society, California Academy of Sciences, and other scientific and literary bodies.
 He was a member of the old California Historical Society and of the Pacific-Union, Olympic, and Sierra clubs.

 A. S. Hallidie & Co. became the California Wire Works in 1883 with Hallidie as president.
 In 1895, it was sold to Washburn and Moen Co., the oldest manufacturers of wire in the United States (established in 1831).